c-bless/reveal/README.md

 ### Import Data (without Docker) ###

-Needs to be run from root directory of this repository and `FLASK_APP=systemdb.app:app` must be set
+Needs to be run from root directory of this repository and `FLASK_APP=reveal.app:app` must be set

 Data can be imported via `flask import file <file>` or  `flask import dir <dir>`.
 The *import file* command can be used to import data collected via *sysinfo-collector.ps1* or *domain-collector* scripts.
 The *import file* command can import multiple outputs within a directory.